-Upgrade GBS to a version that supports v3.3.5
+Upgrade GBS to a version that supports v3.4

-Versions of GBS earlier than 8.1 for VisualWorks cannot be used with GemStone/S 64 Bit v3.3.5.
+Versions of GBS/VW earlier than 8.3 cannot be used with GemStone/S 64 Bit v3.4.

-If you are currently running with an older version of GBS, you will need to upgrade the GBS client, and possibly also upgrade VisualWorks, to a more recent version in order to use these clients with v3.3.5.
+If you are currently running with an older version of GBS, you will need to upgrade the GBS client, and possibly also upgrade VisualWorks, to a more recent version in order to use these clients with v3.4.